jbevain/PmipMyCallStack/README.md

 Unity Mixed Callstack
 =====

-UnityMixedCallstack is a Visual Studio 2015/2017 extension to help debug native applications embedding Mono, like Unity.
+UnityMixedCallstack is a Visual Studio 2017/2019 extension to help debug native applications embedding Mono, like Unity.

+If you are using Visual Studio 2015 then you will need to grab one of the older releases of UnityMixedCallstack

 Mono doesn't generate debug symbols that Visual Studio understands for jitted functions.